sparkbox/testing-code-challenge/README.md

 This repo provides an API which will return an array of sides.
 A working solution will:
 - Fetch a response from the API
-- Determine if the sides returned in the response forms an equilateral, isosceles or scalene triangle.
+- Determine if the sides returned in the response forms an equilateral, isosceles or scalene triangle
+- Log the results to the console

 Things to consider while working on this challenge:
 - How will you design your modules to facilate TDD?